AlexanderSWilliams/Anti-IP-License/README.md

 **No Fraud**

-No Licensable IP or Protected derivative work may be used to commit fraud.
-If you are found guilty of committing fraud using any of the Licensable IP or a Protected derivative work in a court of law, then your license ends immediately.
+No Licensable IP or Restricted work may be used to commit fraud.
+If you are found guilty of committing fraud using any of the Licensable IP or a Restricted work in a court of law, then your license ends immediately.

 **Reliability**